raminokhrati/Nlar/README.md

 ### Run Demo or Other Applications

 If you only want to run the demo applications, no configuration is required.
-You can also simply download the optimizers module where Nlarcm and Nlarsm are implemented.
-You can then simply import these optimziers from the module.
+You can simply download the optimizers module where Nlarcm and Nlarsm are implemented and import these optimziers from the module.

 ### Run the Experiments